providencehealthtech/providencehealthtech.github.io/content/homepage/work.md

 buttonLink: 'services'
 ---

-Providence HealthTech offers a cloud-based EMR solution for your school, district, or private practice.
+Providence Healthtech offers a cloud-based EMR solution for your school, district, or private practice.
 Focus on taking care of patients, not your EMR solution.
 Our product is a fully-managed solution with no on-premise install required.